CPSSD/paranoid/docs/pfs_man_v0.1.md

 ## COMMANDS

 * `init`:
     Create a new filesystem in the indicated directory.
 The directory must already exist and must be empty.
+Also generates the file-system's UUID.

 * `mount`:
-    Mount the indicated paranoid filesystem with FUSE.
-It will be mounted at `<mountpoint>`.
+    This informs that the indicated file system has been mounted; specifically, it provides the server IP address and port to use.
+These are written into the relevant meta-data files.

 * `stat`:
     Writes stat information for the indicated file to standard output (in a format to be determined, but must initially include at least the length).